 When you want to create a mixed media piece, you can apply a medium with a fine texture.
 This allows you to use pastels on top of the paint on the canvas.

-Some mediums help increase the flow of acrylic paint.
-More flow means increased straining properties of the canvas.
+Some mediums can increase the flow of acrylic colours for increased straining properties of the canvas.
 It can also be used when you want to use the ‘pour the paint’ technique in your painting.

-One of the challenges while painting with acrylic paints could be that it dries quickly, making it harder to blend colours on your canvas.
+One of the challenges while painting with acrylic colours could be that it dries quickly, making it harder to blend colours on your canvas.
 You can add a slow drying medium to your acrylic paint to double the drying time.
-Adding the slow drying medium enables the acrylic paint to behave more like oil paints, allowing you enough time to blend colours.
+This enables the acrylic colour to behave more like oil colours, allowing you enough time to blend colours.

-So the next time you opt to paint with acrylic paint, you know which medium you will need to keep handy to get the right output.
+Now, the next time you opt to paint with acrylic colours, you know which medium you will need to keep handy to get the right output.
 Simply add it to the paint you want to use and begin painting!